 Dr. Fred P. Pestello became the 33rd President of Saint Louis University in 2014.
-He is the first permanent lay president of Saint Louis University since its founding in 1818 and is proud to have spent nearly 40 years in Catholic higher education.
+He is the first permanent lay president of Saint Louis University since its founding in 1818, and the University' third longest-serving president.
+He is proud to have spent nearly 40 years in Catholic higher education.

 Achievements at Saint Louis University

-As president, Dr. Pestello oversees one of the nation’s leading Jesuit research universities with nearly 13,000 students, more than 7,000 employees, an annual operating budget of more than $1 billion and an endowment of over $1.5 billion.
+As president, Dr. Pestello oversees one of the nation’s leading Jesuit research universities with more than 13,000 students and 5,000 employees, an annual operating budget of more than $600 million and an endowment of over $1.6 billion.

 Dr. Pestello has galvanized the University community around a compelling vision: To be a global Jesuit university that is mission-focused, student and patient-centered, and research-driven — one that is working with the people of St. Louis to reimagine, transform and unify our city.

 - Launched a comprehensive assessment and identified transformative strategies to support the holistic well-being of students across the institution.

 - Developed a new core curriculum that will prepare all SLU students to be intellectually flexible, creative and reflective critical thinkers in the spirit of the Catholic, Jesuit tradition.

 - Served as the coordinating institution in the launch of the Taylor Geospatial Institute, a landmark collaboration between eight research institutions that will make St. Louis the global center of geospatial innovation.

 - Enhanced health care to underserved populations in St. Louis through the compassionate care of SLUCare physicians, COVID vaccine distribution to churches and other community locations, and a soon-to-be-launched mobile health unit.